 Review cost estimates

-The assessment summary shows the estimated compute and storage cost of running VMs in Azure.
+The assessment summary shows the estimated computing and storage costs for running VMs in Azure.

 1. Review the monthly total costs.
 Costs are aggregated for all VMs in the assessed group.

-o Estimated monthly costs for compute and storage are shown.
+Estimated monthly costs for computing and storage are shown.

 2. Review monthly storage costs.
-The view shows the aggregated storage costs for the assessed group, split over different types of storage disks.
+The view shows the aggregated storage costs for the assessed group, split over different storage disks.

 3. You can drill down to see cost details for specific VMs.